Kyagara/equinox/README.md

 - Maybe create a custom BigCache config
 - More tests for the internal client and rate limit
 - Maybe the context usage throughout the project could be improved
-- Maybe more options to customize the rate limiter, use percentages instead of flat numbers
+- Maybe more options to customize the rate limiter
 - Maybe allow for custom logger
 - Improve error handling, add wrapped errors
 - Improve DDragon/CDragon support